rosettatype/hyperglot/README.md

 A few notes to illustrate why the question of language support is complicated:

 1. a single language can be written using different orthographies in one or more scripts,
-2. languages are not isolated, there are loan word, names etc. from other languages, thus finding what is essential character set for a language is largerly a question of convention,
+2. languages are not isolated, there are loan words, names etc. from other languages, thus finding what is an essential character set for a language is largerly a question of convention,
 3. what one person considers a dialect, is a language for someone else,
 4. different kinds of texts require different vocabulary and hence different characters.